-- a) Reconstruction, reorientation, filtering, or other processing of NM data, with output of NM modality image objects. - b) Quantization of NM data, with the display and storage of result screens as SC or MFSC image objects. - c) Registration between an NM data set and another data set. - For all NM modality objects created, the evidence creator must meet the requirements of an acquisition modality with respect to encoding, storage, and inclusion of required DICOM tags, as noted in 4.8.4.1.2.2.
+3600 a) Reconstruction, reorientation, filtering, or other processing of NM data, with output of NM modality image objects.

+- c) Registration between an NM data set and another data set. - 3605 For all NM modality objects created, the evidence creator must meet the requirements of an acquisition modality with respect to encoding, storage, and inclusion of required DICOM tags, as noted in RAD TF-2: 4.8.4.1.2.2.

-If the system creates SC or MFSC objects, the evidence creator is encouraged to support the Result Screen Export option, and conform to the requirements of this option for any stored result screens.
+If the system creates SC or MFSC objects, the evidence creator is encouraged to support the Result Screen Export Option, and conform to the requirements of this option for any stored result screens.